Shaw Cemetery

 "Please contact the Town Council if you have any queries and every effort will be made to assist you"

-- In the interests of public safety, all memorials must be erected in accordance with the latest recommendations of the National Association of Memorial Masons (NAMM)
+In the interests of public safety, all memorials must be erected in accordance with the latest recommendations of the National Association of Memorial Masons (NAMM).
+These recommendations are available to view at the Town Hall.

 Why is memorial stability testing necessary?